 Tiny House in Central Albany

 Hidden in a lush backyard under a golden elm tree, this converted shed-turned-studio is peak slow living.
-With steel-framed glass walls, eclectic vintage touches, and a leafy garden to call your own, it’s a dreamy little hideaway just minutes from the town centre.
+With steel-framed glass walls, eclectic vintage touches, and a leafy garden to call your own, it’s a superb little hideaway just minutes from the town centre.
 Pour a glass of local wine, cue the fairy lights, and keep an eye out for the possum who does nightly rounds.
 This one’s for the romantics, the artists, and anyone who loves a good book and a better bathtub.

 The Bay House